Cloufield/GWASTutorial/04_Data_QC/README.md

 ### PLINK 1.9&2 installation

-To get prepared for genotype QC, we will need to make directories, download softwares and add the sofwares to your environment path.
+To get prepared for genotype QC, we will need to make directories, download software and add the software to your environment path.

 First, we will simply create some directories to keep the tools we need to use.